 In the new building, we hope to support these activities by making the Library Learning Commons available as a place for multiple meetings and planning, using break out spaces and meeting rooms that can be easily supervised.
-A 200-500 sf Student Council/Club office could serve as a hub for student activities, particularly the Newspaper and Yearbook.
+The Student Council/Club office would use the meeting space within the Library Learning Commons to serve as a hub for student activities, particularly the Newspaper and Yearbook.

 Students have been working with Administration to create a Senior Lounge in the current building.
-We hope to incorporate a 500 sf space into the new Cafeteria.
-We imagine a space to allow upper level students some separation and responsibility.
+We hope to utilize a 500 sf area in the new Cafeteria.
+We imagine a space to allow upper level students some separation from underclass students and a sense of responsibility.